-From August 2011, an electronic copy of the final version of all research degree theses (PhDs, MDs, Mchs, MPhils, MScDs by research and doctoral degrees by examination and thesis) must be deposited in the University's institutional repository, ORCA - Online Research @ Cardiff .
-However, if a thesis was completed before this date an electronic copy can still be deposited following the instructions below.
+From August 2011, an electronic copy of the final version of all research degree theses (PhDs, MDs, Mchs, MPhils, MScDs by research and doctoral degrees by examination and thesis) must be deposited in the University's institutional repository, ORCA.

 The University Awards and Progress Committee will only consider recommendations for an award following confirmation that the final corrected version of the thesis has been uploaded into the University's repository.
 Once confirmation has been received of the acceptance of the final corrected version of a thesis from the Convenor of the Examining Board you will be ready to deposit this version of the thesis into the University's institutional repository, ORCA.
 The final degree will not be awarded until Academic Registry receives confirmation that the thesis has successfully been deposited, together with the rest of the paperwork from the Convenor of the Examining Board in each School.

-The revised University Regulations which details the new procedures can be found in the Academic Regulations Handbook 2011-2012 at: 1.17 - New Regulation - Presentation and Submission of Research Degree Theses
+The University Regulations which details the new procedures can be found in the Academic Regulations Handbook at: Senate Regulations for the Presentation and Submission of

 Note - Taught course theses and dissertations are not covered by these regulations.

 Before depositing a thesis into the institutional repository, ORCA, you should ensure that you have completed the following: